jordane95/yologo/docs/doc.md

 ## Introduction

-The system can be divided to 3 modules:
+The system can be roughly divided into 3 modules:

-1. PaddleOCR: which aims to detect all the texts in the image
+1. PaddleOCR: aims to detect all the texts in the image
 2. YOLO: aims to detect all the logos as well as its shape in the image
-3. Postprocessing: using the preceding results to get the ASCII encoding of the image.
+3. Postprocessing: using the preceding results to get the ASCII encoding of the image

 ### PaddleOCR

-We use the pretrained model released by Baidu to complete the OCR function of our system.
+We use the pretrained PaddleOCR model released by Baidu to complete the OCR function of our system.

-PaddleOCR is a two-stage model.
+PaddleOCR is a *two-stage* model.
 Regarding OCR as text detection and text recongntion, PaddleOCR firstly use a DB to do text detection, then use a CRNN to do text recogntion.

 ![ocr](ocr_result.jpg)

 ### YOLO

-YOLO is a single-stage object detection model.
-It can detect the location and classify the object simultaneously.
+YOLO is a *single-stage* object detection model.
+It's widely used because of its high speed and accuracy.
+It can locate the object and classify it simultaneously.

 The logo/shape detection task is complished by training yolov5 on custom dataset.
 We trained the yolov5 model starting from the pretrained model for 100 epochs on a server with GPU for 2 hours.
-The best performing weights is saved at yolov5/weights/best.pt.
+The best weights is saved at yolov5/weights/best.pt.
 The trained yolo model is called by torch.hub() fonction.
 We will use it to do shape detection in our system.

 ![yolo](image0.jpg)

 ### Postprocessing

-This module consists of post process the text detection and shape detection in the previous two modules.
-It can convert the text and shape to the corresponding ASCII characters, while preserving their relative location.
+This module consists of post process the results of text detection and shape detection in the previous two modules.
+It can extract the most important text and logo in the image, convert them to the corresponding ASCII characters, while preserving their relative location.

 ```